 Pass-a-Grille Beach, St. Pete Beach

-When the elbowroom at its more famous neighbor, Clearwater Beach, becomes scarce, take advantage of the free Suncoast Beach Trolley and move right over to Pass-a-Grille.
+When the elbowroom at its more famous neighbor, Clearwater Beach, becomes scarce, take advantage of the free Suncoast Beach Trolley and move right over to Pass-a-Grille, one of the best Florida beaches.
 This laid-back island is more fishing village than luxury hideaway, which means plenty of mom-and-pop fish camps, adorable beach bungalows, and a handful of quaint inns with killer water views.
 While the water is as calm and translucent as Clearwater Beach, the beach is wider here, allowing you even more room to spread out and let the kids run wild.
-In fact, you’ll have four miles of windswept, undeveloped beaches to explore.
-Stroll quaint Eighth Avenue, with its coast-inspired galleries, shops, and restaurants.
-For amazing sunset views, visit the Hurricane Seafood Restaurant.
-You’ll also want to check out these 10 beaches with the clearest water in the world.
+In fact, you’ll have four miles of windswept, undeveloped beaches to explore, making Pass-a-Grille one of the best family beaches.

 Santa Rosa Beach

-One look at the kelly green water here and it’s clear how Florida’s Emerald Coast earned its moniker.
+One look at the Kelly green water, and it’s clear how Florida’s Emerald Coast earned its name.
 But the gorgeous Gulf of Mexico is not all that makes this one of the best Florida beaches.
-The sugar-soft sand is not really sand; it’s a fine quartz that filters its way down from the Appalachian Mountains—this being its final stop before being swept out to sea.
-Another bonus: The warm, calm water is perfect for paddle boarding as well as swimming with younger kids.
-The area is packed with vacation rentals, boutique shops, and restaurants in charming seaside villages, each with their own distinct architecture and vibe.
+The sugar-soft sand is not really sand; it’s a fine quartz that filters down from the Appalachian Mountains—this being its final stop before being swept out to sea.
+Another bonus: The warm, calm water is perfect for paddleboarding, as well as swimming with younger kids.
+You’ll want to grab one of the best beach umbrellas and hang out all day.
+For when the sun goes down, the area is packed with vacation rentals, boutique shops, and restaurants in charming seaside villages, each with their own distinct architecture and vibe.

 The Beaches at Caladesi Island State Park

 You’ll feel like you’ve fallen off the grid when you reach Caladesi Island, a barrier island reachable only by boat.
 Take the scenic 20-minute ferry ride from Dunedin, a fishing village less than hour’s drive north of Tampa, to explore Caladesi’s three miles of natural, picture-perfect Florida beaches.
 Upon arrival, pick up picnic supplies and beach chairs at the snack shack.
-From there walk your choice of nature trails to the beach, where you’ll be rewarded with views of an endless horizon and the only sound is of the occasional boater whizzing past.
+From there walk your choice of nature trails to the beach, where you’ll be rewarded with views of an endless horizon.
+The only sound is of the occasional boater whizzing past.
 It’s utter peace, like the most gorgeous pink sand beaches in the world.

 What to do: Drive through the Merritt Island Wildlife Refuge, home to bald eagles, manatees, and loggerhead turtles hiding in wetlands.
 This long swath of undeveloped shoreline is rarely crowded, but what sets this beach apart is its proximity to the refuge, so you can explore trails in the morning and bodysurf in the afternoon.

 Boca Grande Beach

 What to do: Visit the southern end of the beach here, where driftwood is strewn about like nature’s artwork and a unique two-story lighthouse built in 1890 is open for visits.
 Offshore you’re as likely to see fishermen as dolphins playing in the surf.
 The Boca Grande Pass has been referred to as one of the world’s top spots for tarpon fishing.
-Visit in the spring during the World’s Richest Tarpon Tournament, a catch-and-release, traditional drift-fishing tarpon tournament that represents Boca Grande’s fishing culture.
+In the spring you can attend the World’s Richest Tarpon Tournament, a catch-and-release, traditional drift-fishing tarpon tournament that represents Boca Grande’s fishing culture.

-The Beaches of Amelia Island
+The beaches of Amelia Island

 Just off the northeast Florida coast, this barrier island offers 13 miles of ocean beaches, calm waters, and Southern hospitality.
-Fine, soft sand, the lull of the Atlantic Ocean’s waves and a cooler winter climate makes this the only one of the best Florida beaches where you’re likely to see bonfires, and one of the only places where you can go horseback riding along the shore (the family-owned Kelly Seahorse Ranch offers guided tours).
-Reserve a private bonfire for you and your fam complete with a s’mores kit with all the fixings when you stay at the Omni Amelia Island Plantation, a massive resort complex complete with a spa, golf course, and restaurants.
+Fine, soft sand, the lull of the Atlantic Ocean’s waves and a cooler winter climate makes this the only one of the best Florida beaches where you’re likely to see bonfires.
+Simply set up one of the best beach towels, grab a beverage and relax while staring into the crackling flames.

 Siesta Key Beach

-Nestled on a barrier island in southwest Florida’s Gulf Coast, this family favorite has smooth, bright white sand that’s as soft as talcum powder on your feet.
+Nestled on a barrier island in southwest Florida’s Gulf Coast, these family favorite Florida beaches have smooth, bright white sand that’s as soft as talcum powder on your feet.
 Part of a county park, the beach itself is wide, with plenty of room for building sandcastles or kicking back with a good beach read without bumping into your neighbor.
 It’s common to see dolphins playing just offshore.
-Book a sunset sail with a local guide or visit on a Sunday when the Siesta Key Drum Circle kicks off one hour before sunset.
-Be sure to check out these 50 best beaches around the world.
+There’s a reason Siesta Key Beach is one of the best island vacations in the United States.